psychemedia/storytelling-notes/hunting_of_the_snark.md

 You may threaten its life with a railway-share;
 ⁠You may charm it with smiles and soap—'"

-("That's exactly the method," the Bellman bold
+("[Yes, yes, that's] the method," the Bellman bold
 ⁠In a hasty parenthesis cried,
 "That's exactly the way I have always been told
 ⁠That the capture of Snarks should be tried!")